ipspace/blog/content/posts/2023/03/netlab-vrf-dhcp-relay.md

 I had to make just a few changes to the [DHCP relaying lab topology](https://github.com/ipspace/netlab-examples/blob/master/DHCP/relay/topology.yml):

 * DHCP server is running on CSR 1000v.
-VRF-aware DHCP pools didn't work on IOSv.
+IOSv DHCP server does not support subnet selection DHCP option and thus doesn't work with relays that do inter-VRF DHCP relaying.
 * I put the link between the DHCP client and DHCP relay into a VRF.
 <!--more-->
 {{<cc>}}Changes in lab topology{{</cc>}}